Jolyon Palmer: Media career after Formula One (2018)

 On 22 February 2018, it was announced that Palmer would complete the BBC Radio 5's Formula One staff alongside Jack Nicholls and Jennie Gow, as an expert.
-Jolyon has earned considerable praise for his knowledge and delivery, offering strong opinions and a unique insight into modern Formula One.

 Palmer offers further insight and analysis from the point of view of the competitor with his regular post-Grand Prix column on the BBC website.
 He is also a Special Contributor to www.formula1.com, analysing racing incidents using all available camera angles.
 Palmer has appeared as a guest presenter alongside Will Buxton on F1 Live, Liberty Media's post-race paddock show that is available free across the world on social media.

 Palmer has also written for Sky Sports F1, with a GP2 Diary posted after each event during his time in the series.
 He was the regular co-commentator for the GP2 Series on Sky Sports F1 in 2015, and previously commentated alongside future BBC partner Jack Nicholls on the FIA Formula Two Championship.

 It was revealed in February 2020 that Palmer would provide expert analysis on the pre-season testing in Barcelona, ahead of the 2020 F1 season.

+In 2024, Palmer started working with F1 TV, BBC Sport and Channel 4 as a colour commentator on F1 Live and began hosting his own show on F1 TV named Jolyon Palmer's Analysis, where he reviews each recent Formula One race.
+As of 2025, Palmer continues to be a commentator on F1 TV's pre-race and post-race show alongside Laura Winter and Lawrence Baretto.